sparsh1999/esperAssignment/Readme.md

 This Repo contains the source code for an App, which which makes an API call to fetch a list of Mobile phones and their features from the following URL.
 Some exclusions might also be present.

+INSTRUCTION
+1. Currently NetworkProgressDialog is not working, so you might need to wait 1-2 seconds on home page so that data gets loaded.
+2. To run this project, either create a Apk by first Building the project , or run the app-debug.apk present in same directory as Readme.md

 Entites
 1. Selection , has featureId and optionId column, depicts a selection which user can make
 2. Feature   , has meta data of feature